mvallim/kubernetes-under-the-hood/README.md

 $ sudo ip route add 192.168.254.0/24 via 192.168.254.254
 ```

-If you are a dnsmasq running on your local machine execute this to use private DNS of this DEMO to domain 'kube.local'
+If you are a using dnsmasq on your local machine execute this to use private DNS of this DEMO to domain 'kube.local'

 ```
 $ echo "server=/kube.local/192.168.254.254" | sudo tee -a /etc/dnsmasq.d/server